22vibhutigoel/coralogix_otel_on_ec2_tf/README.md

 # coralogix_otel_on_ec2_tf

-🔴🔴🔴🔴🔴🔴🔴#### This will create an EC2 machine with a security group rule open to all.
-Please ensure you customize this code according to your requirements.🔴🔴🔴🔴🔴🔴🔴
+🔴This will create an EC2 machine with a security group rule open to all.
+Please ensure you customize this code according to your requirements🔴

 Yes!
 Below is a Terraform module that deploys OpenTelemetry Collector on an AWS EC2 instance, with support for Coralogix integration.
 This module is reusable and can be used in multiple environments.

 🚀 What This Terraform Module Does
 ✅ Creates an EC2 instance for OpenTelemetry